buildingblock1/KU-EventsPrj/README.txt

+UPDATE: 9-27 (8pm est)... updated 10 *.hbs files + DB + app.js.
+App.js is not finished as more script need to written and tested.

-UPDATE: 9-27...I may have made a breakthrough.
+UPDATE: 9-27 (am est)...I may have made a breakthrough.
 I'll be overiding current files, including replacing the current *.Zip to include all updates by 7pm EST on 9-27

 This "Events Project" is not functional past the login screen.
 Although countless effort has been made to make this fully functional, including the helpful